25 of the Best things to do in the July School holidays 2020 with kids

 MOTAT, 805 Great North Road & Meola Road, Western Springs, Central Auckland

-– MOTAT’s monthly LIVE Print day is on Sunday 21 July;
+– MOTAT’s LIVE Village Day on Sun 19 July;

-– Take a tram ride between MOTAT’s two museum site; and
+– Take a tram ride between MOTAT’s two museum site

-Cost: Usual MOTAT admission charges apply and include all school holiday activities.
+Cost: Usual MOTAT admission charges apply and include all school holiday activities and exhibitions.

 Snowplanet, 91 Small Road, Silverdale, Auckland, North Auckland